ips-protocol/go-ips/README.md

 [![GoDoc](https://godoc.org/github.com/ipfs/go-ipfs?status.svg)](https://godoc.org/github.com/ipfs/go-ipfs)
 [![Build Status](https://travis-ci.com/ipfs/go-ipfs.svg?branch=master)](https://travis-ci.com/ipfs/go-ipfs)

-## What is IPFS?
+## What is IPWS?

-IPFS is a global, versioned, peer-to-peer filesystem.
+IPWS is a global, versioned, peer-to-peer filesystem.
 It combines good ideas from Git, BitTorrent, Kademlia, SFS, and the Web.
 It is like a single bittorrent swarm, exchanging git objects.
-IPFS provides an interface as simple as the HTTP web, but with permanence built in.
+IPWS provides an interface as simple as the HTTP web, but with permanence built in.
 You can also mount the world at /ipfs.

 For more info see: https://github.com/ipfs/ipfs.

 Please put all issues regarding:
-  - IPFS _design_ in the [ipfs repo issues](https://github.com/ipfs/ipfs/issues).
+  - IPWS _design_ in the [ipfs repo issues](https://github.com/ipfs/ipfs/issues).
   - Go IPFS _implementation_ in [this repo](https://github.com/ipfs/go-ipfs/issues).

 ## Table of Contents